SlapOS/slapos/README.md

 # NayuOS

-This is a SlapOS recipe to build Chromium OS.
+This is a SlapOS recipe to build NayuOS.
 It needs to be put in the <code>/srv/slapgrid/\<part\>/srv/runner/project/slapos/software/</code> directory.

+## License

+GPL v2 or later

 ## Requirements